AntonLydike/riscemu/README.md

 The [`read` syscall](docs/syscalls.md) defaults to readline behaviour.
 Reading "true chunks" (ignoring newlines) is currently not supported.

-See the docs on [asembly](docs/assembly.md) for more detail on how to write assembly code for this emulator.
+See the docs on [assembly](docs/assembly.md) for more detail on how to write assembly code for this emulator.
 See the [list of implemented syscalls](docs/syscalls.md) for more details on how to syscall.

 Currently, symbols (such as `main` or `loop`) are looked-up at runtime.
 This allows for better debugging, I believe.

-Basic IO should work, as open, read, write and close are supported for stdin/stdout/stderr and even aribtrary file paths (if enabled)
+Basic IO should work, as open, read, write and close are supported for stdin/stdout/stderr and even arbitrary file paths (if enabled)

 When trying to run an assembly program, the emulator first tries to find a symbol named `_start`, then a symbol named `main`. if both symbols were not found in the file, it simply starts at the beginning of the `.text` segment.